jhenilparihar/calculator-python/README.md

-# calculator-python
+# Calculator With Tkinter
-Calculator in Tkinter-Python with great UI and features like expression calculation, error display, undo actions, and many more.
+Calculator in Tkinter-Python with great features like
+- Cool Transparency Background Effect
+- Windows Calculator like Interface
+- Calculate Expressions with parenthesis input
+- Error display like Syntax Error, Imaginary Answer, etc.
+- Undo actions made by user
+- Object-Oriented Programming
+- Exceptional Handling